 Three Day Retreat -Focus: Practice, Process and Preparation

-A dedicated and gently accompanied time - that brings together your reflections on what you care about and reasonably desire or need to create, - offering the the possibility of high quality reflection that can deepen resolve, clarify practice and reinvigorate dedication to supporting process
+A dedicated and gently accompanied time - that brings together your reflections on what you care about and reasonably desire or need to create.
+This retreat offers the the possibility of high quality reflection that can deepen resolve, clarify practice and reinvigorate dedication to supporting process

 - Space, time attention and energy